dustinlit/California-Wildfire-Ignition-ML-Modeling/README.md

 ## Objectives
-- Predict wildfire potential dmaging impacts based on environmental, geographical and social data.
+- Predict wildfire **ignition, spread, and damage** based on environmental, topographical, geographical and social data.
 - Extrapolate statewide wildfire coverage by integrating daily weather data and fire records through analysis of a grid network across California.
 - Analyze daily time series data spanning **6 years** of California wildfire history and weather.
 - Integrate ArcGIS for **spatial analysis**, results interpretation, and to aid in the construction of the dataset.
-- Compare several multi-classification modelling techniques with a focus on tree models like `XGBoost`,`Random Forest`, and  `Light GBM`.
+- Compare several multi-classification modeling techniques with a focus on tree models like `XGBoost`,`Random Forest`, and  `Light GBM`.
 - Compare class balancing techniques like `RandomUnderSampler`, `SMOTE`, with unbalanced performance.
-- Utilize interpolation techniques to create geospatial visualizations that illustrate local and regional wildfire risk patterns as they evolve over time.
+- Utilize interpolation techniques to create geospatial visualizations that illustrate local and regional wildfire risk patterns and key factors as they evolve over time.
 - Analyze and identify the most important relationships between wilfire severity and risk factors.

 ## Key Initial Insights
 - In the grid network, there were a total of **132,810** incidents of wildfires detected between 01/01/2018 and 12/31/2024 thoughout the state.
 - **24,890** of these were *high* risk incidents causing significant property damage or acreage burned.
-- Models are currently performing with an **85% F1 score** with tree based models like `XGBoost` capturing the complicated relationships the best.
+- Models are currently hanging around **70% F1 score** for tree based models like `XGBoost` and `Random Forest`.
+Modest performance given the extreme low resolution of the grid and varied regional differences in climate.
-- Wildfire events appear to be increasing over time. `Year` is a strong contributor to the models.
-- Human factors weigh heavily in the models, `Population` and `Housing` density contribute substantially to the random forest model (the best performer).
+- Human factors weigh heavily in the models, `Population` and `Housing` density contribute substantially to the fire ignition models.
 - Regional factors like `WUI interface` and `WUI intermix` zones contribute reasonably as well.
-- Standalone weather factors are poor predictors of fire severity.
+- Standalone weather factors appear to be have significant influence on fire spread and damage, while having less effect on fire ignition.

 ## Early Results